Schnoeff/Fullstack-milestone-project/README.md

 * Deploying to github

-  * My first step when deploying to github was creating my app.py file and getting the basic functionality in place so I could insure that my page connections were working smoothly.
+  * My first step when deploying to github was creating my first app called (home) and adding my index.html while making sure to get all of the basic functionality in place so I could insure that my page connections were working smoothly.

-  * Then, in the terminal window I typed 'git add .' to add all of my intial files to the stagin area.
+  * Then, in the terminal window I typed 'git add .' to add all of my intial files to the staging area.

   * Then, also in the terminal window I typed 'git commit -m "Initial commit"' outlining what I had done between commits.

   * Finally, I typed 'git push' which pushed my commits to github where it was stored ready for future commits.

+  * When creating my environment variables I used the Gitpod settings menu and i was easily able to store all of my keys in a table.
+When it came to running the workspace all I needed to do was run "export STRIPE_PUBLIC_KEY='publickey'","export STRIPE_SECRET_KEY='secretkey'" to get stripe up and runnign and then "STRIPE_WHSECRET_KEY='webhookkey'" to get all of my webhooks up and running.

 * Deploying to heroku

   * My first step in deploying my website to Heroku was creating an account to host my project on the Heroku website.

-  * Then, I needed to navigate to the 'new' button which then gave me the option to create a new app.
-When choosing the name for my app I attempted to make the name as close to the project theme as possible so I chose to name it 'Recipe-storages'

-  * After creating a new app i was ready to deploy my initial commits to Heroku.
-I did this by navigating to the deploy page and clicking on the Github account linking button.
-I chose to use this method as oppose to using the Herkou CLI and pushing to the master branch every time.
-It just made everything simpler and more organised.

-  * Once my Github and Heroku accounts were linked i needed to input the correct PORT and IP figures i used in my app.py file which were PORT:0,0,0,0 and IP:5000.
-To do this I went on the settings page on Heroku and revealed the config vars for my app.
-This is where i input my figures for the port and ip as well as my Mongodb URI and Name which was used to make sure my database would connect to the Heroku app.
+  * Create requirements.txt file in Gitpod workspace for Heroku to understand installation files to run app.
+From CLI type type pip3 freeze --local > requirements.txt.

+  * Using the New buton, Create a new app with apropriate title and server in Heroku creating a link between Gitpod and Heroku allowing for all commits to Github accessible to Heroku.

+  * To get the application up and running a Procfile is required that istructs Heroku which file is the entry point.
+Use the following command to create this: echo web: python app.py.

+  * To scale dynos and run the app in Heroku, use the CLI command: heroku ps:scale web=1.

+  * In order for the Heroku server to communicate properly and run the server i had to specify the Config Vars in Heroku.
+To do this go to Settings tab then Config Variables and input

+  * The Database can then be migrated to the Heroku Postgres (postgresql) database using the the commands mmakemigrations and migrate from the command line.

+  * Once the project was linked to Heroku i was then able to click on the open app button.

+  * Objects can then be added to the new postgres database using the Admin Panel and logging in with your superuser details created in the gitpod terminal.

 ## Credits